mozilla/id-specs/browserid/index.md

 A BrowserID-compliant domain MUST provide a user-authentication web flow starting at the URI referenced by the <tt>authentication</tt> field in its published BrowserID support document.
 The specifics of the user-authentication flow are up to the domain.
 The flow MAY use redirects to other pages, even other domains, to complete the user authentication process.
 The flow SHOULD NOT use <tt>window.open()</tt> or other techniques that target new windows/tabs.

+The domain MAY serve this authentication workflow using anti-framing directives (e.g. <tt>X-FRAMES-OPTION</tt>).

 The authentication flow MUST complete at a URI relative to the BrowserID-compliant domain.
 The completion page content MUST include a JavaScript call to either <tt>navigator.id.completeAuthentication()</tt> if authentication was successful or <tt>navigator.id.raiseAuthenticationFailure()</tt> if the use cancelled authentication.

 ### Certifying Users ###

-A BrowserID-compliant domain MUST provider user-key-certification at the URI referenced by the <tt>provisioning</tt> field in its published BrowserID support document.
+A BrowserID-compliant domain MUST provide user-key certification at the URI referenced by the <tt>provisioning</tt> field in its published BrowserID support document.

-The domain SHOULD deliver HTML and JavaScript at that URI, which it can expect to be evaluated in a standard user-agent IFRAME.
+The domain SHOULD deliver, at that URI, an HTML document with either embedded or reference JavaScript, which it can expect to be evaluated in a standard user-agent frame.
+The domain SHOULD NOT use anti-framing directives (e.g. <tt>X-FRAMES-OPTION</tt>) when that URI is requested.

 The domain SHOULD determine, without any user-facing content, the user's state of authentication with the domain.
 The domain MAY use cookies or localStorage to make this determination.